Snory/RobinOnTheWayBlog/content/blog/BoringGame1/index.md

 The second hour was spent painting the boat a little bit.
 Since this was my first time, it took me longer than anticipated, but I am happy with the outcome.
 I am actually pleased that ChatGPT began with the sailboat model, as the subsequent models are designed following their respective logic and I love to work on a game when it already looks like a game.

-Anyway, I am still aligned with the timeline, but I think it's time to move on to implementing the sailboat movement.
+Nonetheless, I am still aligned with the timeline, but I think it's time to move on to implementing the sailboat movement.

+#### Session 2 - 2:14 (4:22 in total)

+I would say that the basic movement is done, but I am going to use the rest of the time tweak it a bit.

+#### Session 3 - 0:35 (4:57 in total)

+Well, the control works, but I am not that happy with the camera.
+I would like to create something what will follow the ship in a little bit of cinematic way.
+Meaning, when it will go forward, I am going to just follow it, but when it will go to the side ways I would like to rotate and look on the ship from the side view.
+Hopefully I will manage it somehow.
+Anyway, it means, that I will have a bit of delay.
+I guess like two hours maybe?